DandyDave/08-Breakout/README.md

-# 08-Breakout
-A small breakout game for my Game Technology class at Indiana University
+This an adition to my brick breaker project started in my Game Technology class at Indiana University